john-data-chen/next-dnd-starter-kit/ai-rules.md

 - Provide impact analysis with all suggested changes
 - When facing ambiguous or conflicting requirements, present multiple interpretations and seek clarification

+## Refer to Best Practices and Provide Suggestions

+When users inquire about functionality or logic similar to existing software solutions:
+- First analyze the project's current tech stack and architectural constraints
+- Reference industry-standard applications (such as Trello, Jira, Asana for kanban applications) and their best practices
+- Provide specific implementation recommendations, including:
+  - UX considerations (how to make features intuitive and user-friendly)
+  - Technical implementation approaches (compatible with the project's tech stack)
+  - Alternative solutions (at least 2 options with comparative pros and cons)
+  - Performance implications of each approach
+- Clearly indicate which mature products or frameworks the recommendations are based on
+- Explain why these practices are appropriate within the current project context
+- Include visual references or diagrams when helpful for complex interactions

 ## Code Quality & Efficiency

 - Do not modify files outside the scope of instructions without prior approval